shanselman/Windows-Wifi-Manager/README.md

 Windows-Wifi-Manager
 ====================

 Windows 8 doesn't have a UI that lets you see the list of all the WiFi hotspots that you once attached to.
-That list can be seen with "netsh wlan show profiles" then calling "netsh wlan show profile SOMEAPNAME" on at a time, then reading the details.
+That list can be seen with "netsh wlan show profiles" then calling "netsh wlan show profile SOMEAPNAME" one at a time, then reading the details.

 It's not usually considered safe to have an auto-connect profile setup to an OPEN hotspot.
 That means that a bad guy could get you to connect to a hotspot by just making one with the same (or a common name.)